 Inside the temple, the weddings are conducted at the Marquee set right behind the Shrine of Lord Shiva, adhering to Hindu religious traditions.
 It can accommodate up to 600 guests.
-You can also avail catering facilities, either from the temple canteen or from the outside.
+You can also avail of catering facilities, either from the temple canteen or from the outside.

 Weddings adhere to Hindu religious traditions, whereby the Hindu priests of the temple preside over the rituals.
 You can customise the decorations and arrangements if you fancy getting married at this temple.
 Garlands are freshly made within the temple, which you can avail, for your wedding.

-Address: 1 Temple road, Helensburgh NSW 2508, Sydney
+Address: 1 Temple Road, Helensburgh NSW 2508, Sydney

 8 am to 7pm(Saturday and Sunday)

 Set on a vast expanse of land at Minto, the presiding deity of Minto mandir is Lord Shiva, one of the most revered gods in Hinduism.
 Getting married in one of the oldest Hindu temples in Sydney adds to the sanctity and devoutness of the ceremony.

 This is one of the Hindu temples in Sydney, which is bound to please the aesthete in you.
-The other deities enshrined in the temple are Lord Muruga, Ram-sita-Laxman, Radha-krishna, Lord Ganesha, Nandikeshwara, Navagrahas, and Hanuman.
+The other deities enshrined in the temple are Lord Muruga, Ram-sita-Laxman, Radha-Krishna, Lord Ganesha, Nandikeshwara, Navagrahas, and Hanuman.

-Address: 201 Eagleview road, Minto NSW 2566, Australia.
+Address: 201 Eagleview Road, Minto NSW 2566, Australia.

 8 am to 8pm(Saturday and Sunday)